 Copy and paste the below script into your own website or blog to embed this book.

-The first step in gaining mastery over one’s life is identifying the enemy within, which Michels and Stutz have named Part X. This formidable adversary is a shape-shifter—it may be the voice in your head that is a torrent of negativity, persuading you of the futility of finding love, starting a business, or pursuing a creative passion; it may sap you of energy, convincing you that your inner resources are limited; it may take the form of outside forces that conspire against you.
+In The Tools, Michels and Stutz revolutionized the world of personal growth.
+Now, in Coming Alive, they guide readers toward a wellspring of positive energy: the source of creativity, renewal, and engagement.
+The first step in gaining mastery over one’s life—in deepening both emotional and spiritual experiences—is identifying the enemy within, which Michels and Stutz have named Part X. This formidable adversary is a shape-shifter: it may be the voice in your head that is a torrent of negativity; it may take the form of outside forces that conspire against you.
 In whatever guise it appears, Part X aims to derail your progress, keep you small and stuck, and defeat hope.

 “What a gift!
 A riveting exploration of four (bone-chillingly relatable) modern ailments and their thrillingly practical solutions . . .
 Singular in its approach and deeply spiritual in its concerns, Coming Alive is a book I’ll be pressing on friends and foes alike.”—Maria Semple, author of Where’d You Go, Bernadette